manicprone/joint-kit/src/actions/README.md

   e.g. `{ fields.defaultValue: '% camelcase(title) %' }` => which will set the default value
        to the camelcase of the provided "title" field. e.g. `{ fields.defaultValue: '% now %' }` => which will set a Date field value to the current date/time.

-* Support AND/OR logic for `fields.lookupField` (for allowing aggregate field lookups) e.g. lookup with (app_id AND key), but utilize `required:true` to specify if the conjunction is needed.
-Thus, the option can reflect the pattern of "required / requiredOr" i.e. `lookup:true` (implied AND), `lookupOr:true` (uses `Or` like current implementation).

 * Hook input field validation framework into action logic.